Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Nokia - Tarrant at its Fort Worth facility, reporting 354 affected workers.
+The most significant filing came from Nokia - Tarrant at its Fort Worth facility, reporting 354 affected workers.
 Cavalier Home Builders followed with 174 workers.

 Trend & Outlook